 Regular attendance is a fundamental factor of a student's success in school.
-All daily learning experiences build upon and reinforce previous learning, thus the learner must be in attendance to receive the most he/she can from the instructional programme.
+All daily learning experiences build upon and reinforce previous learning, thus the learner must be in attendance to receive the most he/she can from the instructional program.
 Learning is a social process as the students gain knowledge, develop skills and new understandings in collaboration with their teachers and peers.
 Particularly with ISR's emphasis on collaborative learning and inquiry-based experiences, learning engagements are often designed in such a way that it is not conducive to make up the work at home.
+A significant number of absences can have an impact on student learning and may prevent a student from demonstrating readiness for promotion to the next grade.
+In reviewing individual cases, the reasons for each absence will be considered.
+We encourage each family to schedule routine appointments outside of the school day to the extent possible.